meker12/commerce-channels.en/help/amazon-sales-channel/price-adjustment.md

 1. For **Price Action**, choose an option:

-   - **Decrease By** - Choose when you want the defined price source value to be to be adjusted down, creating a lower price for the rule, before listing to Amazon.
+   - **Decrease By** - Choose when you want the defined price source value to be adjusted down, creating a lower price for the rule, before listing to Amazon.

    - **Increase By** - Choose when you want the defined price source value to be adjusted up, creating a higher price for the rule, before listing to Amazon.